heysaladin/farooqa-creative/public/engine/pages_work/bumeja.md

 - Some features aren't in the pink book yet
 - Pink book updates are expensive because they need to be printed and distributed throughout the country

+### Matrics

+- The pink book is concise and easy to carry
+- The process of monitoring children's growth and development can be monitored anywhere
+- Knowledge of fetal and child care measures can be obtained at any time

 ### Find Right User

 Prioritize User Categories